Pythonidaer/data-analytics-agent/docs/FIRST_TIME_SETUP.md

 > Getting started without the footguns.

-This guide walks you through setup based on your background.
+This guide walks you through setting up the Data Analytics Expert Agent.
 We've tested this on fresh machines and documented every gotcha so you don't have to discover them yourself.

+**Note:** This project is configured for the Data Analytics domain.
+To use the PMM agent, set `DOMAIN=pmm` in your `.env` file.

 ---